LEVEL 2 SURVEY (HOMEBUYERS SURVEY)

 Home buyers are always likely to have their budgets stretched when they move, and surveys can seem like an unwelcome extra cost.
-A home buyer report, specifically a RICS Home Survey Level 2 Report, is a sensible choice which avoids the expense of a full Building Survey, but still offers plenty of information about your prospective property purchase.
+A homebuyers survey, specifically a RICS Home Survey Level 2 Report, is a sensible choice which avoids the expense of a full Building Survey, but still offers plenty of information about your prospective property purchase.

 Want to find out more about the differences between a building survey and homebuyer report?
 We’ve put together this simple infographic to help you understand.